MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 ## Register Event Hubs

 Now you need to register the Event Hubs resource provider.
-This allows you use the Event Hubs administration page, to manage the service.
+Registration allows you to use the Event Hubs administration page, to manage the service.

 1. In the administrator portal, select **All services** in the top left.
 2. Select **Subscriptions**.
 You're presented with a list of subscriptions.